SpinettaInc/Tupp-Trigger-Library/README.md

 ### HTML Setup

-Add the class `tupp-trigger` to your form elements and use the following data attributes:
+Add the class `tupp-trigger` to your form elements.
+Configure the library using the following data attributes:

-- `data-tupp-chatflow-id`: The UUID part of your API endpoint.
+- `data-tupp-chatflow-id`: The UUID of your API endpoint.
+- `data-tupp-source-id`: (Optional) The ID of the source element to extract data from.
+- `data-tupp-source-class`: (Optional) The class of source elements to extract data from.
-- `data-tupp-target-id`: (Optional) The ID of the target element to manipulate.
+- `data-tupp-target-id`: (Optional) The ID of the target element for dynamic manipulation.
-- `data-tupp-target-class`: (Optional) The class of target elements to manipulate.
+- `data-tupp-target-class`: (Optional) The class of target elements for dynamic manipulation.
 - `data-tupp-target-action`: (Optional) Action to perform on the target element (`append`, `prepend`, `replace`).
 - `data-tupp-target-style`: (Optional) Inline style to apply to the target element.